 The Department of Homeland Security’s plan to bring the leadership of component agencies under one roof and manage a sprawling network of office buildings in the Washington D.C. metro area has hit another snag.

-The original master plan for the St. Elizabeths campus called for FEMA relocating its headquarters, along with all other DHS components “directly involved in programmatic functions for mission execution,” GSA wrote in the prospectus.
+The original master plan for the St. Elizabeths campus called for FEMA to relocate its headquarters, along with all other DHS components “directly involved in programmatic functions for mission execution,” GSA wrote in the prospectus.
 The campus has been under construction for more than a decade.

 Originally billed as a way to centralize leadership, improve operations and reduce spending on leased office space, DHS projected in 2014 that the St. E’s campus would shrink its real estate footprint in the national capital region from 50 locations to fewer than 10.
 DHS occupies more than 7 million square feet in the region.